-- -help: print the help page. - -unit <UNIT\ID>: set the target unit ID.
-If not present, the currently selected unit will be the target. - -beliefs [ <BELIEF> <LEVEL> <BELIEF> <LEVEL> <...> ]: the beliefs to modify and their levels.
+- -unit <UNIT_ID>: set the target unit ID.
+If not present, the currently selected unit will be the target. - -beliefs [<BELIEF> <LEVEL> <BELIEF> <LEVEL> <...>]: the beliefs to modify and their levels.
 The valid belief tokens can be found in the wiki page linked above; level values range from -3 to 3.
 There must be a space before and after each square bracket. - -reset: reset all beliefs to a neutral level.
 If the script is called with both this option and a list of beliefs/levels, first all the unit beliefs will be reset and then those beliefs listed after -beliefs will be modified.

-'''

-assign-beliefs -reset -beliefs [ TRADITION 2 CRAFTSMANSHIP 3 POWER 0 CUNNING -1 ]
+assign-beliefs -reset -beliefs [TRADITION 2 CRAFTSMANSHIP 3 POWER 0 CUNNING -1]

-'''